 Russian Uniqueness – A Barrier To Durable Alliances

 In an article, titled "The Loneliness of the Half-Breed", Russian presidential aide Vladislav Surkov, also known as the "Kremlin's Ideologist", explained how Russia tried throughout history to find allies in the West and in the East, but with no success.

-Surkov wrote that after 2014 some have been wondering if it is worth for Russia taking a turn towards the East and Asia.
-The "Kremlin Ideologist" assessed that "it is not" worth it, since "Russia has already been there" in history, but at the same time Russia's attempt to move towards the West also failed.
 According to Surkov, Russia's fate is to remain alone, to have no allies, due to its peculiar identity of being both European and Asian, and at the same time of being none of them.
+He wrote:

 "To cut a long story short, Russia had spent four centuries moving East and then another four centuries moving West.
 Attempts to take root failed in either case.
 Both roads were tried.
 These days the demand will be for third-way ideologies, third-type civilizations, a third world, a third Rome…

 "And yet it is very unlikely we are destined to become a third civilization.
 A dual, two-fold one is a more probable option.
 A civilization that has absorbed the East and the West.
 European and Asian at the same time, and for this reason neither quite Asian and nor quite European.

 "Our cultural and geopolitical identity is reminiscent of a volatile identity of the one born into a mixed-race family.
 He is everybody's relative and non-native at the same time wherever he goes.
 He is at home among strangers and a stranger at home.
 He understands everybody and is understood by no one.
 A half-blood, a cross-breed, a weird-looking guy.